-- 1. Go to http://saplinglearning.com - 2.
-If you already have a Sapling Learning account, log in then skip to step 5. - 3.
-If you have Facebook account, you can use it to quickly create a SaplingLearning account.
+1. Go to http://saplinglearning.com

+2. If you already have a Sapling Learning account, log in then skip to step 5.

+3. If you have Facebook account, you can use it to quickly create a SaplingLearning account.
 Click "create account" located under the username box, then click "Login with Facebook".
 The form will auto-fill with information from your Facebook account (you may need to log into Facebook in the popup window first).
 Choose a password, fill in the remaining information, accept the site policy agreement, and then click "Create my new account".
-You can then skip to step 5. - 4.
-Otherwise, click "create account" located under the username box.
+You can then skip to step 5.

+4. Otherwise, click "create account" located under the username box.
 Supply the requested information and click "Create my new account".
-Check your email (and spam inbox) for a message from Sapling Learning and click on the link provided in that email to confirm your account. - 5.
-Find your course in the expandable list (sorted by subject, term, and instructor) and click the title link. - 6.
-Select a payment option and when prompted, enter the key for your class: "robbings"
+Check your email (and spam inbox) for a message from Sapling Learning and click on the link provided in that email to confirm your account.

+5. Find your course in the expandable list (sorted by subject, term, and instructor) and click the title link.
+Key code is "OAS" if you registered for section OAS, "OBS" if you registered for section OBS.